raiden-network/spec/messaging.rst

 Locked Transfer
 -----------------

 Cancellable and expirable :term:`transfer`.
-Sent by a node when a transfer is being initiated, this message adds a new lock to the corresponding merkle tree of the sending participant node.
+Sent by the initiator when a transfer is being initiated, this message adds a new lock to the corresponding (@KELSOS: WE DON'T HAVE A MERKLE TREE ANYMORE, BUT WHAT DO WE HAVE?) merkle tree of the initiator.

-Invariants
+Invariants (KELSOS: Prerequisites?)
 ^^^^^^^^^^

-Only valid if all the following hold:
+Only valid if all the following hold: (Maybe: The client checks for the following before accepting the message:)

-- There is a channel which matches the given :term:`chain id`, :term:`token network` address, and :term:`channel identifier`.
+- There is a channel which matches the given :term:`chain id`, :term:`token network` address, and :term:`channel identifier`. (<- This is the unique identifier now, right?)
-- The corresponding channel is in the open state.
+- The corresponding channel is in the state: open.
 - The :term:`nonce` is increased by ``1`` in respect to the previous :term:`balance proof`
-- The :term:`locksroot` must change, the new value must be equal to the root of a new tree, which has all the previous locks plus the lock provided in the message.
+- The :term:`locksroot` must change, the new value must be equal to the root of a new tree, which has all the previous locks plus the lock provided in the message. (<- This has chaged now, right?)
 - The :term:`locked amount` must increase, the new value is equal to the old value plus the lock's amount.
-- The lock's amount must be smaller then the participant's :term:`capacity`.
+- The lock's amount must be smaller than the participant's :term:`capacity`. (<- Smaller or equal than the sender's capacity, right?)
 - The lock expiration must be greater than the current block number.
-- The :term:`transferred amount` must not change.
+- The :term:`transferred amount` must not change. (<- in respect to the previous one, right?)

-Fields
+Fields (@Kelsos: Let's go over the fields together with Augusto and see what is still there)
 ^^^^^^

 This should correspond to `the packed format of LockedTransfer <https://github.com/raiden-network/raiden/blob/d504ed25b85eea5738fd3d2149bd8392a2b02226/raiden/encoding/messages.py#L164>`_.